fabriziotappero/ip-cores/README.md

 We love open-source code and we love VHDL/Verilog.

 This repository contains approximately 860 free and open-source VHDL/Verilog IP cores.
-All these cores have been carefully "scraped" from opencores.org using [this open-source Python script script](https://github.com/fabriziotappero/opencores-scraper).
+All these cores have been carefully "scraped" from opencores.org using [this open-source Python script](https://github.com/fabriziotappero/opencores-scraper).

 A cool searchable index of the whole repo is available from www.freerangefactory.org/cores.html